Guide to Park City

 First things first – WHY Park City?

 If you’re someone who doesn’t have easy access to the mountains like us, making the most of your ski vacation is everything.
 Once you land in Salt Lake City, it’s a 30 minute drive (at most) into Park City, and everything you need is basically on right there on Main Street – slope access, shops, restaurants, etc!
-We’ve skied in CO more times than I can count and LOVE IT, but in terms of accessibility, we definitely appreciate the ease of traveling to and from mountains in Park City when your time on the slopes is already limited.
-There is also less of a need for “driving around”, which makes for an all around easier experience.
+We’ve skied in CO more times than I can count and LOVE IT, but in terms of accessibility, we definitely appreciate the ease of traveling to and from mountains in Park City, when your time on the slopes is already limited.
+There is also less of a need for “driving around” to see all the sites and attractions, which makes for an all around easier experience.
 Not to mention – it’s so nice to be walking distance from almost everything.
-If you’re looking to make the most of your time off, I highly suggest giving Park City a try!
+If you’re looking to make the most of your ski trip, I highly suggest giving Park City!

 So where should I stay?

 There are lots of options in Park City when it comes to lodging.
-In the past, we’ve mostly gone for airbnbs since we don’t need a ton of space (just a decent place to lay our heads) and it’s usually just the two of us.
+We typically go for airbnbs since there are so many in the area or even a close by hotel since we don’t need a ton of space (just a decent place to lay our heads) when it’s usually just the two of us.
+Airbnbs are also a great option if you are going with a group.
+You can typically spend less when you split with more people this way.
 There are tons of options in town – houses, condos, and apartments – PLUS you certainly can’t beat the location.
-If you don’t want to rent to car and limit your Uber drives, make sure you stay off Main Street for easy access to shops and eating.
+If you don’t want to rent to car and limit your Uber drives, you’ll want to stay off Main Street for easy access to shops and eating.

 The one Hotel we have stayed at is Peak Hotel Park City.
 We snagged an incredible deal on Expedia, so decided to give it a try and was extremely impressed!
 It has a ski shop with access to ski rentals, a restaurant with late night pizza (which may be the best I’ve ever had), free cookies and chocolate milk daily (whhhattt?!), live music on the weekends, an ice skating rink, free breakfast, AND a daily happy hour!
 NEED I GO ON?!
 It’s not on the main strip, but is right next to it – plus they provide a private shuttle that drops you off near all the shops if you need it!
 Otherwise, a short Uber drive will get you where you need to go.